NuCivic/dkan_harvest/README.md

 DKAN developers can use the api provided by DKAN Harvest to add support for additioanl harvest source types.
-The `dkan_harvest_datajson` module encapsulate the example implementation providing support for POD type sources.
+The `dkan_harvest_datajson` module encapsulate the reference implementation providing support for POD type sources.

 If you need to harvest from an end point type other then POD.
 You can extend the DKAN Harvest APIs to implement said support by following a simple